elenaf9/RIOT-rs-applications/benchmarks/bench_busy_poll/README.md

-# bench_async
+# bench_busy_poll

 ## About

-This benchmark tests performance of asynchronous tasks in one vs two threads.
+This benchmark tests performance of busy-polling vs interrupts.

 ## How to run